RetroAchievements/docs/docs/developer-docs/devquests.md

 You must have developoed sets for 10 or more supported platforms before opt-in.
 Opt-In to this quest by notifying us on [`#devquest`](https://discord.com/channels/310192285306454017/310195377993416714 channel on discord or sending a message to the DevQuest account
 :::

 1. This quest is awarded in sweeps; do not ping claims or completions.
-Any set will count as long as it meets the requirements, even if used for another DevQuest or if it was made while a Jr. Dev.
+Any set will be counted as long as it meets the requirements, even if used for another DevQuest or if it was made while a Jr. Dev.
-3. Meme sets may not count at the discretion of the DevQuest Team.
+3. Meme sets may not be counted at the discretion of the DevQuest Team.
-4. Doing the same kind of set (ie: all Flappy Bird clones) will only count for one platform.
+4. Doing the same kind of set (ie: all Flappy Bird clones) will only be counted towards one platform.
 5. The only requirement for an unlock is that you are the sole or majority developer of a set on that console ID.
 Collaborations require at least 20 achievements made.
 6. For the more dire consoles, specific requirements are in the achievements themselves.
 7. This DevQuest is 100% retroactive!
 Potential future revisions of your work will not count against you, so no worries about losing eligibility for an unlock.